RamProg/ecommerce/README.md

 https://react-firebase-js.com/docs/react-firebase-auth/getting-started

-I used this depencencie to manage firebase user sessions.
+I used this dependencie to manage firebase user sessions.

 ## How can I contact you?